BeatrizAlvesCorreia/Sentiment-Analysis-on-Rotten-Tomatoes-Reviews/README.md

 Note: The dataset could not be shared due to confidentiality.

-## Data Preparation
-- Imported the dataset using Pandas.
-Added headers to the datasets as they initially lacked them.
-Checked for and confirmed the absence of missing values.

 ## Exploratory Data Analysis (EDA)
 Descriptive statistics were computed for the sentiment distribution.
 Visualizations were created to understand the data distribution.